Krishnamurti's Total Freedom

 I wonder why.
 Not sure.
 But could it be that Krishnamurti is too intellectual to grasp?
 I have listened to hours and hours of his lectures.
 It’s quite fascinating, but at the end, I wonder, “What was the takeaway?”
 I find it hard to conclude.
 I am lost in intellectuality.

 Yes, May 11 is the birthday of Krishnamurti.
 A good day to remember this great thinker and teacher.
-It was some 15 years ago, in some bookstore in Denver, when I first encountered Krishnamurti.
+It was some 15 years ago, a random visit to a bookstore in Denver, when I first encountered Krishnamurti.
 I had pulled a shiny book titled Total Freedom from the shelf and was not able to put it down.
 I remember standing there, turning the pages - full of excitement.
 This was different than anything else I had read before.

 Now, after so many years, my initial excitement is gone.
 I find myself not agreeing with him at times, but that is fine, I guess.